Surgery — especially cosmetic surgery — is more common than ever, along with the medical blunders that go hand in hand with it.

 In 2018, nearly 18 million people underwent cosmetic procedures in the United States alone.
 Some people wish to enhance or preserve their looks.
 I mean, who doesn’t like a boost in confidence?
 On the other hand, many people look for reconstructive surgery because of accidents, birth defects, illnesses, etc.

 No matter the reason, you deserve the best possible care!
 But unfortunately, like other types of surgeries, cosmetic surgery can go wrong.

-In some cases botched plastic surgery can leave a person in a worse condition than before.
-We’ve probably all heard a horror story or two.
-In this guide, well explore some of the risks involved with cosmetic surgery and give tips for how to avoid medical malpractice errors as best as possible.
+In some cases, botched plastic surgery can leave a person in a worse condition than before.
+We’ve all heard a horror story or two.
+In this guide, we’ll explore some of the risks involved with cosmetic surgery.
+And we’ll give tips for how to avoid medical malpractice errors as best as possible.
 Last but not least, we’ll point you in the right direction if you’re a victim.

 Examples Of Botched Surgery & Malpractice (& Why It Happens)

 With any type of surgery, there’s a certain level of risk involved.
 But that certainly doesn’t excuse surgeons who commit medical malpractice or negligence.
 They need to be held accountable too!

 Medical malpractice during plastic surgery can take many forms.
 Infection, anesthesia errors, punctures, and gross disfigurement are just a few of the issues that may arise.
 Unfortunately, mistakes come in many forms.